simsage/example-queries/html/README.md

+# Custom integration with SimSage SiteSearch

+SimSage SiteSearch enables websites to use SimSage’s search functionality, including automatic operator-handover.
+Use the following steps to integrate SimSage with your own site.
+We have created a simple-to-follow template for here.
+Follow these steps to set up SimSage SiteSearch:

+- Contact SimSage to set up your organisation and get your SimSage ID.
+- Put the SimSage search box in the header of every page on your site using the HTML example above.
+- Add a new SimSage search result page to your site, and use the HTML, Javascript, CSS as shown in the HTML sample above to enable that functionality.

 # SimSage full HTML search example

 This example is a fully integrated search box in the header of a page.
 The example displays search-results on a new page called `search-results.html`.

+Here is a list of the files in this template and their use.

 | file | description | usage |
 | --- | --- | --- |